 The router is not part of the Angular core, it is in its own library.
-The router is an optional service because not all applications need routing and, depending on your requirements, you may need a different routing library.
+The router is an optional service because not all apps need routing and, depending on your requirements, you may need a different routing library.

 You teach the router how to navigate by configuring it with routes.